OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-tentacle-container.md

 ---
-title: Octopus as a Container
+title: Octopus Tentacle Container
-description: Running the Octopus Server or Tentacle from inside the official Docker container
+description: An Octopus Tentacle instance can be run directly from within a container.
-position: 8
 ---

 ## Octopus Tentacle